hmito/esj73web/web/ersympo_en.md

 ## Note 1

+Travel expenses are covered within the society’s travel expense regulations (URL: https://esj.ne.jp/esj/Rule/ryohi_kitei.html ).
+The regulations do not specify the class of airfare, but economy class is generally expected.

+## Note 2

-In addition to the "ER Invited Speaker" system, ESJ72 symposia also have a "Guest Speaker" system.
+In addition to the "ER Invited Speaker" system, ESJ73 symposia also have a "Guest Speaker" system.
 This allows distinguished non-members (domestic or international) to give lectures without a conference participation fee, with no limit on the number of guest speakers.
-However, there is no benefit of contributing a review or feature paper to *Ecological Research* with open access at the society's expense.
+However, there is no opportunity to contribute a review or feature paper to *Ecological Research* with open access at the society’s expense.
 Travel expenses for guest speakers are also not covered.
 If your proposal is not selected for an ER Symposium, please consider this system.

-## Note 2

-Travel expenses are covered within the society's travel expense regulations (URL: https://esj.ne.jp/esj/Rule/ryohi_kitei.html).
-The regulations do not specify the class of airfare, but economy class is generally expected.

 ## Reference: Common Guidelines for Regular Symposia